KuramaSyu/GoToHell/README.md

 #### QoL

 - [ ] Show all multipliers in the settings
-- [ ] make Overview boxes in Shortcut Modal clickable
-- [ ] animation when the one not added sport via modal is added to the col
 - [ ] better animate TimeDisplay
+- [ ] add time (seconds) parameter to setErrorMessage.
+Maybe implement a queue for multiple errors where each error has fields (title, description, timeout)

 #### Perf

 - [ ] Backend Delete Sport: add userid to db request, instead of making multiple requests
+- [ ] Don't fetch sports from backend, but ship them directly with frontend

 #### Ideas